165

 I do hope they work on it but the things i feel it needs to improve it are probably harder to implement than just a quick patch.
 I do hope they do though because at its current clunky state and its price, i don't see those player numbers rising anytime soon.

 I got the game as a gift from a friend who wanted to play it.
 And him and our 3rd friend have pretty much dropped it.
-Its only me left, and i didn't even pay for it.
+Its only me left, and i wasn't even the one who paid for it.

 Was this review helpful?
 Yes No Funny Award